-The moist convection scheme is described in Chapter 5 'Convection'.
+The moist convection scheme is described in Chapter 6 'Convection'.
 The scheme is based on the mass-flux approach and is divided in deep, mid-level and shallow convection.
 For deep convection the convective mass-flux is determined by assuming Convective Available Potential Energy (CAPE) is adjusted towards zero over a specified timescale.
 For mid-level convection the cloud base mass-flux is directly related to the large scale vertical velocity.
 The intensity of shallow convection is estimated by assuming an equilibrium of moist static energy in the sub cloud layer.
 The cloud scheme (see below) is called once before convection to obtain first guess entry profiles for convection.
 The convection scheme provides tendencies of temperature, specific humidity and wind components.

-In Chapter 6 'Clouds and large-scale precipitation' the prognostic cloud scheme is described.
-It solves two prognostic equations for liquid/ice water content and cloud fraction.
-The cloud scheme represents the cloud formation by cumulus convection, the formation of boundary layer and stratiform clouds.
-The scheme also takes into account several important cloud processes like cloud-top entrainment, precipitation of water and ice and evaporation of precipitation.
+In Chapter 7 'Clouds and large-scale precipitation' the prognostic cloud scheme is described.
+It solves a number of prognostic equations for cloud liquid, cloud ice, rain and snow water contents and cloud fraction.
+The cloud scheme represents the sources and sinks of cloud and precipitation due to the major generation and destruction processes, including cloud formation by detrainment from cumulus convection, condensation, deposition, evaporation, collection, melting and freezing.
 Supersaturation with respect to ice is allowed.
-In the numerical integration of the equations the terms depending linearly on the values of liquid/ice water and cloud fraction are integrated analytically.
-The cloud scheme produces tendencies of all the prognostic variables.
+The cloud scheme produces tendencies of all the cloud prognostic variables, specific humidity and temperature.

-The soil/surface scheme is described in Chapter 7 'Surface parametrization'.
+The soil/surface scheme is described in Chapter 8 'Surface parametrization'.
 The scheme includes prognostic equations for temperature and moisture in four soil layers and snow mass.
 The soil equations use an implicit time integration scheme.
 An interception layer collects water from precipitation and dew fall.
 The evaporative fluxes consider separately the fractional contributions from snow cover, wet and dry vegetation and bare soil.

-Chapter 8 'Methane oxidation' describes a simple parametrization of the upper-stratospheric moisture source due to methane oxidation.
+Chapter 9 'Methane oxidation' describes a simple parametrization of the upper-stratospheric moisture source due to methane oxidation.
 A parametrization representing photolysis of vapour in the mesosphere is also included.

-Chapter 9 'Ozone chemistry parametrization' gives a brief description of the ozone parametrization and Chapter 10 'Climatological data' describes the distributions of climatological fields.
+Chapter 10 'Ozone chemistry parametrization' gives a brief description of the ozone parametrization and Chapter 11 'Climatological data' describes the distributions of climatological fields.